 Deploying on Kubernetes

 Yes, Kubernetes for a personal project is overkill.
 I know.
-But the point was to prove that the manifests work in a real orchestration environment.
+But the point was to prove that the manifests work in a real orchestration environment, not just in a docker run command on my laptop.
 I ran everything on Minikube locally, and the same YAML files would work on any cloud cluster without changes.
-Resource limits, readiness probes, rolling updates — all of it.
-It forced me to think about failure modes I would have ignored otherwise.

 Monitoring with Prometheus & Grafana